What to do in Strasbourg? – TOP 25 must-sees

 One of the great advantages of Strasbourg in my opinion is that it offers a wide range of possibilities: the city is charming and pleasant to stroll around in, it is dynamic and has a large number of good places to go out, it is culturally rich, and finally, an important point in my eyes, nature is easily accessible from downtown Strasbourg.

 Finally, Strasbourg is a European capital located on the border withGermany: it is fun to play border hopping to go to Germany (you can go on foot, by bike or by streetcar).
-In this article, I will try to list my ideas so that you can enjoy your visit to Strasbourg
+In this article, I will try to list my ideas so that you can enjoy your visit to Strasbourg… I’ve put together the must-sees of Strasbourg but also some more unusual ideas.
+You’ll see that if you want to do everything, you’ll have to stay a little longer than a weekend! 😉

 Sommaire

-Visits and activities in Strasbourg in Alsace
+Must-see sights and activities in Strasbourg

 Visit the cathedral of Strasbourg